 Join us on this journey through the home in which Brighton-based aerial acrobats scale sky-high towers of debt and contort around the housing ladder.
 We offer moments of joy, tangled frustrations, exhilarating emotions and quiet reflections.

-This performance draws from the research project "Asset-based Inequality in the Age of Asset Management", led by Dr Mareike Beck, King’s College London, and funded by the Leverhulme Foundation.
+This performance draws from the research project "Asset-based Inequality in the Age of Asset Management", led by Dr Mareike Beck, King’s College London, and funded by the Leverhulme Trust.

 Suitable for curious kids, teens and adults.

 Please buy a ticket that's most relevant to your housing situation.

 Under 2's are allowed in for free on the lap of a guardian.